 The survey also brought to light the fact that 12.1 students ranging from 13 to 15 years of age smoke some form of tobacco in Qatar.
 This has decreased: in 2013, 15% students in the same age range were smoking tobacco, while in 2004, the figure was 20%.
 This indicates an almost 8% decline in smoking in Qatar since 2004.

-The MoPh believes that when tobacco tax is implemented, and the price of tobacco goes up, it will become more expensive for the younger generation to buy tobacco products.
+The MoPh believes that now that the tobacco tax has been implemented, and the price of tobacco has gone up, it will become more expensive for the younger generation to buy tobacco products.
 The MoPH is also conducting more timely inspections of shops that sell tobacco products and keeping them under surveillance to ensure they are not selling cigarettes to minors.

 According to GYTS, 11.3% students, (15% of boys; 7.8% of girls) use electronic cigarettes in Qatar.